mattdodge/.codes/_posts/2017-10-07-liars-dice.md

 My quick math showed me that the person with all 6 dice would only lose if the opponent had the same number they called, or had a `1` (wild card).
 Given `1, 1, 3, 4, 4, 5` and a call of four `4`s, the underdog only wins when he has a `4` or a `1`, thus allowing him to call five `4`s and win.
 Rolling a `1` and another specific roll will happen 1 in 3 times and it needs to happen 6 times in a row in order to lose.
 In other words, only 1 in 729 times will the underdog win.

 Kurt did some other kind of gambler's voodoo magic in his head and boldly exclaimed "if you give me 1 dice against your 6 15 times in a row, I bet you I win one."
-Me having just calcuated the odds with 100% certainty (maybe not...) saw an opportunity to strike.
+Me having just calculated the odds with 100% certainty (maybe not...) saw an opportunity to strike.
 I replied "you're on" so quickly that Kurt second-guessed himself based on my confidence.
 I balked a bit at his request for 2:1 odds (he's already getting odds by running it 15 times) but eventually gave in, thinking I was still a statistical lock.

 6 dice vs 1 die.
 15 times in a row.